archerydwd/blog/README.md

 -compile(export_all).
 -belongs_to(article).
 ```
-The above says that each comment should belong to 1 article.
+The above says that each comment should belong to one article.

 To follow this up we must add the following -has line to the src/model/article.erl file.
 ```